jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (d) the consideration for the supply.
 (8) Where any amount of tax charged is required to be shown on any tax invoice, and that amount consists of any number of dollars and cents together with any fraction or part of a cent, that fraction or part of that cent,—
   (a) if less than or equal to half of that cent, may be disregarded for the purposes of this section:
-  (b) if in excess of half of that cent, shall be deemed for the purposes of this section to be an amount equal to one cent.
+  (b) if in excess of half of that cent, shall be deemed for the purposes of this section to be an amount equal to 1 cent.
-(9) Where approval has been granted by the Commissioner to issue tax invoices pursuant to subsection (2) of this section, that approval may be withdrawn at any time where the Commissioner is satisfied that the conditions of that approval have not been complied with.
+(9) Where approval has been granted by the Commissioner to issue tax invoices pursuant to subsection (2), that approval may be withdrawn at any time where the Commissioner is satisfied that the conditions of that approval have not been complied with.
-(10) Where the Commissioner has determined that a tax invoice may be issued pursuant to subsection (6)(a) of this section, or is not required to be issued pursuant to subsection (6)(b) of this section, that determination may be revoked where the Commissioner is satisfied that any conditions specified have not been complied with.
+(10) Where the Commissioner has determined that a tax invoice may be issued pursuant to subsection (6)(a), or is not required to be issued pursuant to subsection (6)(b), that determination may be revoked where the Commissioner is satisfied that any conditions specified have not been complied with.

 ### 24BA Shared tax invoices
 (1) A shared invoice is a tax invoice, if the invoice contains the following particulars: